Arfa-Ahsan/EDA-On-IMDb-Dataset/README.md

 ### Project Overview
 This project focuses on analyzing the IMDB dataset to uncover trends, relationships, and patterns within the data.
 The analysis aims to provide meaningful insights that help better understand the movie industry, the impact of various factors on movie success, and historical trends in movie production and reception.

+### Methodology
+The project was carried out in the following steps:

+##### Data Cleaning:
+- Handled missing data, removed duplicates, corrected data types, and validated columns to ensure a clean and accurate dataset.
+This step was essential to maintain data integrity for subsequent analysis.
+#### Exploratory Data Analysis (EDA):
+Analyzed the top 10 directors and movies based on average IMDb ratings, identified the top 3 genres, and examined the top 5 longest and shortest movies by runtime.

 ### Tools and Technologies
 - Programming Languages: Python
 - Libraries: Pandas, NumPy, Matplotlib, Seaborn